WestDRI/wgpages/content/bashFeatures.md

 - archives and compression
 - transferring files and directories to/from remote computers
 - wildcards, redirection, pipes, and aliases
-- loops and variables
+- loops and variables; command substitution
-- scripts and functions
+- scripts and functions, briefly on conditionals
-- finding things with `grep` and `find`
+- finding things with `grep` and `find`; tying things with `xargs`
 - text manipulation with `sed` and `awk`

 In previous webinars we've also taught 3rd-party command-line tools such as fuzzy finder `fzf`, Git terminal